 Alston & Bird LLP's weekly Federal Circuit Patent Case Summaries are published by Wolters Kluwer Law & Business as part of its Aspen Publishers product line.
 The following is a summary of the precedential patent-related opinions issued by the Court of Appeals for the Federal Circuit for the week ending on the date below.

-Patentable Invention: Obviousness: Scope and Content of Prior Art
+Patentable Invention: Obviousness: Teaching, Suggestion, or Motivation in Prior Art

 Patentable Invention: Obviousness: Secondary Considerations of Nonobviousness